-We thought last week’s Mystery Photograph might be a bit difficult, but well done to those of you who guessed Writhlington Colliery correctly.
+A lot of you felt last week’s Mystery Photograph was a bit easier compared to previously, well done to everyone who guessed Timsbury correctly.

-Can you guess where this week's Mystery Photograph was taken?
-Thank you to reader Jeff Parsons for sending this one in.
+Do you recognise where this week’s Mystery Photograph was taken?

 If you have a historic image of our area suitable for our Mystery Photograph feature, please email: [email protected] or bring them in to: The Journal, Paulton House, Old Mills, Paulton, Bristol, BS39 7SX.